 Rain Bird does not collect a user’s personally identifiable information and Rain Bird does not sell any user data to third parties.
 Beginning with Android 9 in 2018 and iOS 13 in 2019, Apple and Google added new privacy features that are intended to prevent apps from abusing your mobile device’s WiFi connection and location. […]

 Note: This article is for changing your controller password when you still know the current controller password.
 If you do not have the controller password go to the forgotten controller password article here: Follow these instructions in order to change a controller password:

 A Rain Bird WiFi controller will lock out users from certain password protected areas if the user attempts to connect with the wrong password more than 5 times.
 This locks out these features for 20 minutes.
 Try again in 20 minutes or change the controller password.
 See article: I forgot my controller password.
 How do […]

 Your WiFi network credentials are securely stored with encryption on the Rain Bird WiFi Module, and cannot be accessed remotely through any servers.

 Rain Bird WiFi does not collect personally identifiable information.
-This product does collect key pieces of information that will allow it to function correctly: Event logs are stored so firmware updates can be completed.
-Postal code information is stored per controller for use in weather monitoring and the water-saving automatic seasonal adjustment feature.
-Internet connection […]
+Rain Bird WiFi controllers do collect the following key pieces of information that will allow it to function correctly: Event logs are stored so firmware updates can be completed.
+Postal code information is stored per controller for use in weather monitoring and the water-saving automatic seasonal […]

 Rain Bird WiFi Controller passwords are not kept anywhere except locally in the controller for the best level of security, so they are not recoverable when lost.
 In order to reset the password the controller must be set up again.
 All watering schedules are kept in the controller through this reset.
-Any custom zone or program names and images are reset as well. […]
+Any custom zone or […]